As States Reopen, Do They Have The Workforce They Need To Stop Coronavirus Outbreaks?

 The total reported by states is far less than the more than 100,000 contact tracers some influential public health experts have called for.

 Part of the reason for the gap is clearly a lack of funding.
-A group of former federal officials who wrote a letter to Congress calling for increased contact tracing support estimated $12 billion in federal funding would be needed to pay for the hires.
+A group of former federal officials who wrote a letter to Congress calling for increased contact tracing support estimated that $12 billion in federal funding would be needed to pay for the hires.
 The HEROES Act, which passed the House last month, includes $75 billion for testing and contact tracing efforts but is not expected to pass in the Senate.
 It's not at all certain whether a new bipartisan relief bill would include federal funding specifically for contact tracers.

 The CDC provides staff to support local contact tracing efforts.
-Director Robert Redfield told NPR in April that the agency has about 500 staff currently deployed to help state and local health departments, and that it would support another 650 positions with $45 million in funds from the CDC Foundation.
+Director Robert Redfield told NPR in April that the agency has about 500 staff currently deployed to help state and local health departments and that it would support another 650 positions with $45 million from the CDC Foundation.

 It's unclear how many of those hires have been made.
-In a statement, CDC spokesperson Scott Pauley told NPR, "CDC's efforts to support state contact tracing are underway and hiring through the CDC Foundation continues," and pointed to the interim guidance and communications toolkit available on the CDC website.
+In a statement, CDC spokesperson Scott Pauley told NPR that the "CDC's efforts to support state contact tracing are underway and hiring through the CDC Foundation continues," and Pauley pointed to the interim guidance and communications toolkit available on the CDC website.

 Numerous public health leaders have called for more leadership — if not funding and staff — from the federal government to support state and local health departments' contact tracing efforts.

-"We have needed a federal response on this from day one and we haven't had one," says El-Sayed.
+"We have needed a federal response on this from Day 1 and we haven't had one," says El-Sayed.
 "We need federal funding for contact tracers and we need it now."

-"I hope that we can keep this at the top of our national agenda — to continue to increase our workforce and our commitment to doing contact tracing," Watson of Johns Hopkins says.
+"I hope that we can keep this at the top of our national agenda — to continue to increase our workforce and our commitment to doing contact tracing," Watson, of Johns Hopkins, says.
 With rising cases in many states and social distancing measures easing up, she says, "it's only going to become more challenging to do contact tracing going forward."

-Caroline Kelly, Connie Hanzhang Jin, Sean McMinn, Ruth Talbot, Julia Wohl and Carmel Wroth contributed to this report.
+Rachel Cohen, Anh Gray, Aviva Okeson-Haberman, Caroline Kelly, Connie Hanzhang Jin, Natalie Krebs, Sean McMinn, Bram Sable-Smith, Ruth Talbot, Julia Wohl and Carmel Wroth contributed to this report.